The best theme parks in Japan for kids (ranked for 2026)

 Top rides in Yomiyuriland:

 PLEASE NOTE: Standard Yomiyuriland tickets won’t get you into the Pokepark Kanto.
-These tickets are only available directly from the PokePark Kanto website, and they’re very hard to get.
+These tickets are only available directly from the PokePark Kanto website (link to the ticket booking page here), and they’re very hard to get.
+The following information relates to Yomiyuriland only.

 👉 Book your Yomiyuriland Tickets Here (These are bookable 60 days in advance)

-🎁 Use code THATMUMTRAVEL5KLOOK to get 5% off your ticket prices
+🎁 Use code THATMUMTRAVEL5KLOOK to get an extra reader-exclusive discount off your ticket prices

 5. Legoland Japan – Nagoya